 If you make a Data Subject Rights request through an authorized agent, we will require written proof that the agent is authorized to act on your behalf.

 We will process your request within the time provided by applicable law.

 In addition to the rights already described, California law permits customers in California to request certain details about how their information is shared with third parties and, in some cases, affiliates, for those third parties’ and affiliates’ own direct marketing purposes.
 Under the law, a business must either provide this information or permit California customers to opt in to, or opt out of, this type of sharing.

-We may from time to time elect to share certain information about you collected by us on the Service with third parties or affiliates for those third parties’ or affiliates’ own direct marketing purposes.
+We may from time to time elect to share certain information about you collected by us on the Site with third parties or affiliates for those third parties’ or affiliates’ own direct marketing purposes.
 If you are a California resident, you may opt out of such future sharing of your personal information (as defined by the California Shine the Light Act) by contacting us at [email protected] with the phrase “Do Not Share” in the subject line.
-You may also send a postcard to Kosta Browne, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574, call 1-866-473-7059 and leave a message with your request, or complete this web form.
+You may also send a postcard Duckhorn Wine Company, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574, call 1-866-473-7059 and leave a message with your request, or complete this web form.